 As the space age dawned the dwindling speculation concerning the 'canals' of Mars tended towards geologic explanations which fit the emerging concepts of Mars as a very dry cold desert with ever lowering estimated air pressure.
 The dark areas were also being reconsidered as possibly caused by chemical reactions not involving plant life, or as the shifting of volcanic and bright dust over large regions by eruptions and seasonal winds.
+The failure of space probes to see 'canals' gave a merciful death to the idea.
 Mariner 4 found the atmospheric density of Mars to be a threadbare 6 millibars of pressure (to sea level Earth's 1000).
-Between this near vacuum, which would quickly evaporate distilled liquid water, and the extreme cold, (ranging from highs of 25-30 degrees C to polar lows of under -100 C), the likely size range of possible Martian life retreated to practically microscopic levels.
+Between this near vacuum, which would quickly evaporate distilled liquid water, and the extreme cold, (ranging from highs of 25-30 degrees C to polar lows of under -100 C), the likely size range of possible Martian surface life seemed to retreat to practically microscopic levels.
 It is cold enough there for atmospheric Carbon Dioxide to 'freeze out' and be deposited on the polar surfaces in winter as 'dry ice'!

 The real Mars has emerged so far not as an abode of life, but as an unsuspected geologic wonderland.
-This small world, similar in surface area to the land regions of Earth, broadly resembles the Moon with its craters and lava plains, and Earth like in its volcanoes, sand dunes, traces of ancient liquid erosion of the landscape, and it's dust storms and clouds.
-Uniquely Martian surface processes are being discovered such as polar vents probably driven by release of gases from eroding ice, often leaving varied dark dust patterns around them.
-The primarily carbon dioxide atmosphere ranges in pressure from a rarefied 1 millibar at the top of the highest volcano to over 11 millibars at the bottom of the deepest impact basins.
-The yearly darkening of the equatorial dark regions turned out to be caused by seasonal winds carrying bright dust which covers and uncovers wide regions of darker rocky terrain.
+This small world, similar in surface area to the land regions of Earth, broadly resembles the Moon with its craters and lava plains, and Earth like in its volcanoes, sand dunes, traces of ancient liquid erosion of the landscape, it's dust storms and clouds.
+Uniquely Martian surface processes are being discovered such as polar vents probably driven by release of gases from eroding ice, whose dust component often leaves varied dark dust patterns around them.
+The primarily carbon dioxide atmosphere ranges in pressure from a rarefied 1 millibar at the top of the highest volcano to over 11 millibars at the bottom of the deepest impact basin.
+One target of the Mariner 9 mapping mission was dark areas on the surface changing with time.
+The yearly darkening of the equatorial regions turned out to be caused by seasonal winds carrying bright dust which annually covers and uncovers wide regions of darker rocky terrain.
+The seasonal changes thus tell us nothing about the possibility of present life on Mars.
 Perhaps only a sample return mission can hope to answer some of the intimate questions we would like to ask about our neighbors past, especially if life does or once existed there.
-Unfortunately an unmanned sample return mission is beyond what can now be managed, and so much more so a manned expedition.
-In the mean time, numerous robot probes including rovers are revealing more aspects of what kind of place Mars is as more regions are explored from the surface.
+Unfortunately an unmanned sample return mission is beyond what can now be afforded, and so much more so a manned expedition.
+In the mean time, numerous robot probes including rovers are revealing more aspects of what kind of place Mars is as more regions of greater variety are explored from the surface.

 The romantic aura long surrounding the 'Red Planet' is now revealing itself in the digital realm, with web sites sharing and reacting to our collective discoveries.
 As new spacecraft reach Mars, the mission related web sites have become among the biggest focuses of interest in the young history of the World Wide Web.
 The numbers of people involved in Mars related discussion on the Web are probably in the many thousands, with a wide spectrum of areas of interest shown.
 Students searching the web for space related information probably represent the most important group to reach with real information, who are working on assignments or are actually interested in the subject.
 Perhaps some of them even dream of going to Mars.
 There is still hope for this, however uncertain.
+There is a greater chance of VR type exploration of Mars, which will be accessible to all able to display such images.
 Some students are pursuing Planetary Science as their subject of choice, assuring a pool of future scientists to work with the information gathered by future robot explorers.
 It is especially such an audience I hope to reach, with hope that curious young readers will learn in time what approaches of inquiry can contribute to our body of scientific knowledge, and which ones are at best idle entertainment and at worst an unproductive waste of time.

-The book also tells the story of the high end CRT monitors at the JPL press area early in the Viking 1 mission displaying the initial attempt at a color picture being manually readjusted by technicians, using the RGB 'brightness knobs'.
+The book tells the story of the high end CRT monitors at the JPL press area early in the Viking 1 mission displaying the initial attempt at a color picture.
+At first they looked like what the prints aimed for, showing a grayish sky.
+As further refinements to that hastily released first color picture were made known the high end monitors, the first color product most people there would see, were manually readjusted by technicians using the RGB 'brightness knobs'.
 I suspect this monitor adjustment was an effort to easily correct the color error in the initial print run while a new batch of color photographic prints were being laboriously prepared.
 Gilbert Levin's 20 year old son Ron then began changing the color adjustments back to the 'Earth like' setting undoing the work of the technicians.
 Ron was shortly confronted by Viking project head Jim Martin and warned to stop or be thrown out.
 This is probably the origin of the conspiracy story regarding the supposed NASA efforts to hide an Earth like sky on Mars.

 The fallacy of the 'blue sky' Mars surface images paraded on some web sites like this can be seen with the extra blue color given to the very gray Viking spacecraft by such treatment.
 This phony 'hidden blue sky' issue is probably among the most often repeated canards of Mars conspiracy mongers.
 The basis for most representations of 'Martian blue skies' in recent images of the surface are preliminary jpeg releases of raw image data being used, without regard to the layers of qualifications one must take into account between mass produced jpegs and properly calibrated image data which becomes available later.